Tuileries Garden: Concerts and promenades - the garden of Louis-Napoleon and the Third Republic

 In 1852, following another revolution and the short-lived Second Republic, Emperor Napoleon III became owner of the garden, and made major changes.
 He enlarged the royal reserve within the garden further to the west as far as the north–south alley that crossed the large round basin, He decorated the gardens with beds of exotic plants and flowers, and new statues.
-In 1859, he turned the Terrasse du bord-de-l'eau into a playground for his son, the Prince Imperial.
+In 1859, he turned the Terrasse du bord-de-l'eau into a playground for his son, Louis-Napoléon, Prince Imperial.
 He also constructed twin pavilions.
 The garden embellishments added by Napoleon III included an indoor handball court, the Jeu de Paume, and an Orangerie.
 He built a new stone balustrade at the west entrance.
-When The Emperor was not in Paris, usually from May to November, the entire garden, including his private garden and the playground, were opened to the public.
+When the Emperor was not in Paris, usually from May to November, the entire garden, including his private garden and the playground, were opened to the public.

 In 1870, Napoleon III was defeated and captured by the Prussians, and Paris was the scene of the uprising of the Paris Commune.
-A red flag flew over the Palace, and it could be visited for fifty centimes.
+A red flag flew over the palace, and it could be visited for fifty centimes.
 When the army arrived and fought to recapture the city, the Communards deliberately burned the Tuileries Palace, and tried to burn the Louvre as well.
 The ruins, burned out inside but with walls largely intact, were torn down in 1883.
 The empty site of the palace, between the two pavilions of the Louvre, became part of the garden.

 Dozens of statues were added to the garden.
 It also served as the setting for large civic events such as the banquet given during the 1900 Paris Universal Exposition on 22 September 1900, in honour of the twenty-two thousand mayors of France, served under large tents.
-The Tuilieries garden was filled with entertainments for the public; acrobats, puppet theatres, lemonade stands, small boats on the lakes, donkey rides, and stands selling toys.
-It was a meeting for major commercial events, such as the first Paris automobile salon in 1898.
+The Tuileries Garden was filled with entertainments for the public; acrobats, puppet theatres, lemonade stands, small boats on the lakes, donkey rides, and stands selling toys.
+It was a meeting for major commercial events, such as the first Paris Motor Show in 1898.
 At the 1900 Summer Olympics, the Gardens hosted the fencing events.